 In addition to these features, you can use Samsung's "Find My Mobile" service to remotely lock or wipe your device if it is lost or stolen.
 This ensures that no one else can use your Samsung phone for contactless payments.
 Please note that this means that you'll have to register your cards again if you get a new phone, as no data will be stored in the application.

-If you're not with American Express, Citi and Westpac but are looking forward to using Samsung's contactless payment technology, keep checking finder for the latest information on which banks join the Samsung Pay ranks.
+If you're not with one of the banks listed but you're looking forward to using Samsung's contactless payment technology, keep checking this guide for the latest information on which banks join the Samsung Pay ranks.
 If you don't use a Samsung device, you can use our Google Pay and Apple Pay guides to compare your options.

 More guides on Finder